 How to Create a Michigan Covenant Deed

-Covenant deeds were developed in response to Section 750.275 of Michigan Compiled Laws, which was enacted in 1931 to prohibit the use of the phrase “warranty deed” in any deed that is not an absolute warranty deed.
-Under this law—which is unusual—using the incorrect name for a deed is a crime.
+Covenant deeds were developed in response to a Michigan law enacted in 1931 that prohibits the use of the words “warranty deed” in any deed that is not an absolute warranty deed.9 Under this unique Michigan law, it can sometimes be a crime to use the incorrect name for a deed.

 Michigan law does not provide model language for covenant deeds.
 A Michigan covenant deed must have language that creates the limited warranty without using words that Michigan law disallows.
 A covenant deed must also meet Michigan’s general requirements for deeds.
 It must be formatted according to Michigan’s standards (including page size, margin, and signature and notarization language), and it must also include the standard elements for a valid, recordable deed.
 The elements include the parties’ names, an accurate legal description, a statement of consideration, and the transferor’s notarized signature.